 So how do we help support healthy digestion and a gut microbiome?

-We can start by becoming more mindful about what we eat, and feed the healthy gut bacteria by incorporating prebiotic foods, creating a meal prep plan that serves our health.
+We can start by becoming more mindful about what we eat, and feed the healthy gut bacteria by incorporating prebiotic foods and creating a meal prep plan that serves our health.

 When ingested, prebiotics pass through your intestines where they are fermented and produce essential nutrients including short-chain fatty acids such as butyrate, acetate, and propionate which nourish your digestive system by servings as food for the beneficial microorganisms.